-Unfortunately, this can be the most stressful part of the deployment for many spouses.
-Personally, I would rather go through him leaving again than the last month of deployment.
-The range of emotions will be back – but in a different way.
+Unfortunately, this can be the most stressful deployment time for many spouses.
+I would rather go through him leaving again than the last month of deployment.
+The range of emotions will be back – but differently.

 You will be nervous, excited, and anxious all at once.
-You may get to the point of just being angry and frustrated as the days just seem to absolutely drag.
-This is one time during the deployment when it is critical that you keep yourself busy.
+You may get to the point of being angry and frustrated as the days seem to drag.
+This is one time during the deployment when you must keep yourself busy.

 Many wives begin to look at the list of the things they wanted to accomplish while he was gone and say where did the time go?
-If you’re in the beginning of the deployment or haven’t endured one yet, you’re probably thinking “yeah, right” but it will happen!
+If you’re at the beginning of the deployment or haven’t endured one yet, you’re probably thinking, “yeah, right,” but it will happen!

-Don’t stress yourself out too much about trying to cram everything into the last month.
+Don’t stress yourself too much about cramming everything into the last month.
 Your husband wants to see you and your family – he will not care that the hardwood floors have not been stripped and redone.
 Promise!

 Everyone feels differently about this next part.
 I will give you my opinion on it.
-When your husband returns, you need to decide what type of homecoming he is going to have.
+When your husband returns, you need to decide what type of homecoming he will have.
 It has been my experience that the simpler it is, the better.

-The other part of this is that in the first few days of his return, it may not even feel real to you.
-You may actually wake up in the middle of the night and be a bit scared at first when you realize someone is there with you.
+The other part of this is that it may not even feel real to you in the first few days of his return.
+You may wake up in the middle of the night and be a bit scared when you realize someone is there with you.

-Also prepare yourself for the fact that your house will most likely look like a tornado hit it when he returns home.
-Mine always does and I’ve just learned to deal with it for a few weeks before I start asking him to pick his stuff up and help out around the house.
+Also, prepare for the fact that your house will most likely look like a tornado hit when he returns home.
+Mine always does, and I’ve just learned to deal with it for a few weeks before I start asking him to pick his stuff up and help out around the house.

-Regardless, enjoy this time with your husband and reuniting again as a family.
-Be proud of yourself for making it through the separation and hopefully surviving this deployment with an even stronger marriage than you had before the deployment.
+Regardless, enjoy this time with your husband and reunite again as a family.
+Be proud of yourself for making it through the separation and hopefully surviving this deployment with an even stronger marriage than you had before.